-- 1. Later first century churches had both internal and external problems: - a) Internal Struggles: Many churches compromised at the end of the first century.
+- 1. Later first-century churches had both internal and external problems: - a) Internal Struggles: Many churches compromised at the end of the first century.
 Ephesus didn't love Christ (2:4), Pergamum tolerated heresy (2:14-15), Thyatira was immoral (2:21-24), Sardis was dead (3:1), and Laodicea was lukewarm (3:15-17). - b) External Persecution: These churches also endured severe testing from the Roman government (1:9; 2:9-10; 3:10).
-Tradition notes that John himself was boiled in oil but lived through it. - 2.
-Therefore, John wrote a message of hope describing the ultimate victory of Christ to counteract compromise from within and to encourage perseverance in the midst of hostility from without.
-As readers see the final future triumph of Christ over evil they can gain confidence for the present.
+Tradition notes that John was boiled in oil but lived through it. - 2.
+Therefore, John wrote a message of hope describing the ultimate victory of Christ to counter compromise from within and to encourage perseverance amidst hostility from without.
+As readers see the final future triumph of Christ over evil, they can gain confidence in the present.